-For the three months ended February 28, 2019, the Company incurred \$570,379 (2018: \$82,049) in exploration and evaluation expenditures on the Kunene property which was focused on geological mapping, soil sampling and drilling.
+For the three months ended February 29, 2020, the Company incurred \$66,232 (2019: \$570,379) in exploration and evaluation expenditures on the Kunene property which was focused on geological mapping and soil sampling.

-For 2019, the Company estimates its work program to range from \$0.6 - \$1 million depending on future financing, which will focus on additional drill programs.
+For 2020, the Company estimates its work program to range from \$0.2 - \$0.5 million depending on future financing, which will focus on additional drill programs.

-Epembe Tantalum-Niobium property
+Epembe Tantalum-Niobium Property

 Epembe is an advanced stage exploration project with a well-defined, very large multiphase carbonatite dyke that has been mapped and sampled at surface over a strike length of 10 kilometers of which at least 7 km of strike length is mineralised.
 Detailed mapping and over 11,000 meters of drilling has been completed on the dyke, along with preliminary mineralogical and metallurgical studies.
 The carbonatite contains variable concentrations of pyrochlore which is unusually enriched in tantalum.
 The other commodities of interest are niobium (hosted in pyrochlore) and apatite.
 Drilling covered only 15% of the pyrochlore hosting carbonatite.
-Grades of the drilled portion of the carbonatite average on the order of 150 ppm Ta2O5, 1,300 ppm Nb2O5 and 2.4% P2O5 (Figure 8).
+Grades of the drilled portion of the carbonatite average on the order of 150 ppm Ta2O5, 1,300 ppm Nb2O5 and 2.4% P2O5 (Figure 7).
 Initial sorting tests (XRT) indicate the potential for significant physical upgrading.
 Planned work will focus on improving grade by optimizing XRT sorting and investigating amenability to XRF sorting.
 There is potential to delineate a substantial open pit resource by further exploration, both by extending known mineralized zones along strike and vertically.